fomightez/cyverse-talkPatMatchCircosVICE/README.md

 Short link to share to this page is [bit.ly/CyverseWayne](http://bit.ly/CyverseWayne)

-# Resource listing to Wayne's May 17th Cyverse Talk
+# Resource listing to Wayne's May 17th CyVerse Talk

-Resource listing for accompanying Wayne's Cyverse talk on the PatMatch and Circos Binders and VICE apps (May 17th, 2019).
+Resource listing for accompanying Wayne's CyVerse talk on the PatMatch and Circos Binders and VICE apps (May 17th, 2019).

 ## Overview: Underlying Tech We'll Capitalize On

 - [Juliette Taka's Reproducible Science and Binder system infographic](https://opendreamkit.org/public/images/use-cases/reproducible_logbook.png) for [OpenDreamKit](https://opendreamkit.org/2017/11/02/use-case-publishing-reproducible-notebooks/)
-- Cyverse
+- CyVerse